Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: SN 1961V in NGC 1058

 \section{SN 1961V in NGC 1058}

 Table \ref{tab:phot} also includes the photometry of stars 6, 7, and 11 (see Figure \ref{fig:field}) near SN 1961V, where star 7 is believed to be the counterpart of SN 1961V.
 The SEDs of the stars are shown in Figure \ref{fig:SED}.
 Both the archival and current band luminosities have been corrected for foreground Galactic extinction.
 We modeled the stars with DUSTY, with the results in Table \ref{tab:dusty} and Figure \ref{fig:SED}.
 Stars 6 and 11 are well fit, but star 7 is not, as might be expected given the SED.
 The issue appears to be crowding in the WFC3/IR images, where stars 7 and 6 are not well resolved.
 This is reflected in the DOLPHOT crowding parameter for star 7.
 Crowding measures how much brighter a star would be in magnitudes for a given filter if all of the stars in the image were not fit simultaneously.
-Star 7 has crowding corrections of 0.501 mag and 0.712 mag in \textit{F110W} and \textit{F160W} respectively, compared to

-{0.050 mag and 0.099 mag in \textit{F475W} and \textit{F814W}.
-This likely makes the near-IR photometry of star 7 unreliable.}
+Star 7 has crowding corrections of 0.501 mag and 0.712 mag in \textit{F110W} and \textit{F160W} respectively, compared to 0.050 mag and 0.099 mag in \textit{F475W} and \textit{F814W}.
+This likely makes the near-IR photometry of star 7 unreliable.

 Since we were unable to ``fix" the photometry, we first worked to obtain upper limits on the luminosity of star 7.
 We calculate the total stellar luminosity normalized to the star's luminosity at \textit{F475W} over a grid of temperature and $E(B-V)$.
 We let temperature run from 3500 K to 25000 K in increments of 500 K. We let the reddening run from $E(B-V) =$ 0 to 1 in increments of 0.05 mag and from 1 to 2 in increments of 0.1 mag.
 Given the total luminosity we calculate the band luminosities for the other three filters and set $\chi^2 = \sum_i (L_i/L_{mod})^2$, keeping only the points with $\chi^2 \leq 12$, corresponding to the model exceeding (on average) the flux in each of the other three filters by a factor of two.
 We then repeat the process, this time normalizing to the luminosity in \textit{F160W}.